Bear Caught On Video Entering California Highway Patrol Office On Its Hind Legs

 A California Highway Patrol office recently had an unlikely visitor opening the front door and taking a walk around the premises — a bear that was caught on video entering the facility while standing in an upright position, much like an ordinary human would.

 As noted in a report from UPI, the video depicting the bear’s unexpected visit was shared on Facebook on Saturday by the California Highway Patrol’s Donner Pass division.
-In the clip, the bear can be seen peering through the window of the Commercial Vehicle Enforcement Facility in the mountain town of Truckee, standing on its hind legs.
+In the clip, the bear can be seen peering through the window of the Commercial Vehicle Enforcement Facility in the mountain town of Truckee standing on its hind legs.
 The video then shows the bear using its paw to open the front door, then dropping on all fours while taking a look at the vending machines inside the office.

 After a few seconds, the bear was shown exiting through the parking lot at the back, with two officers leaving the facility through the front door shortly after.
 As of this writing, the video has been viewed about 54,000 times, with over 670 shares and 620 reactions.